 What else to do

 After Arkaba, linger around the ranges, making a premium eco villa at Rawnsley Park Station your base camp for 4WD expeditions through magnificent gorges.
-Scenic flights with onsite operator Chinta Air give you the big-picture perspective on sights such as the painted hills at Anna Creek (the world’s largest cattle station) and the moon-white salt expanse of Lake Eyre via Leigh Creek.
+Scenic flights with on-site operator Chinta Air give you the big-picture perspective on sights such as the painted hills at Anna Creek (the world’s largest cattle station) and the moon-white salt expanse of Lake Eyre via Leigh Creek.
 “To see the different colours of the salt is quite spectacular,” says pilot Hugh Pottie.
-Come back to earth with lunch at the William Creek Hotel.
+Another spectacular option?
+The overnight heli-camping experience, which begins with an afternoon flight over the striking natural amphitheatre of Wilpena Pound followed by a snuggle in a swag on the Chance Range, is an unforgettable immersion in the outback.

 Drop in to Prairie Outback Lodge at Parachilna, a shock of quirky elegance in the dust.
 Owners the Fargher family will launch a craft brewery in April 2022 and their famous “feral foods” – kangaroo pastrami, emu paté – are always on the lunch menu.
 Their tours of the Ediacaran fossil fields at Nilpena Station are a must.